Jatin-Panesiya/car-rental-project/frontend/README.md

 About Us
 Blog or News (if applicable)
 Location-Based Pages (if applicable)
 Payment Processing Pages (if applicable)

+link for car info - https://www.car.info/en-se/bmw/x5/specs